SWORDSMENPLAYZ/GPA-Calculator/README.md

 # GPA-Calculator
-this is a calculator where you can calculate your GPA.
-Options include, seclecting between AP/IB/Honors/Regular classes.
+this is a simple GPA calculator.
+Options include selecting between AP/IB/Honors/Regular classes.
 It rounds to the nearest tenth.
-HIGHSCHOOL GPA CALCULATOR
+This was indented for the calculation of highschool GPA